mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Assume 95 percent of ideal (Carnot) efficiency: 0.9462.

-Thus, useful energy per unit area = 1400 x 0.99 x 0.9462 = 1311 W/sq. metre.
+Thus, useful energy per unit area = 1400 x 0.99 x 0.9462 = 1311 W/sq. meter.

-To generate 2.43 million MW, we need 1.85 x 109 sq. metres of reflector.
-A typical sail design would be an annulus, outer radius 24.5 kilometres, inner radius 3 kilometres.
+To generate 2.43 million MW, we need 1.85 x 109 sq. meters of reflector.
+A typical sail design would be an annulus, outer radius 24.5 kilometers, inner radius 3 kilometers.
 Naturally. the JumpSail is also an efficient solar sail, and would be used for maneuvering in realspace prior to Jump.

 Neomylar (produced by zero-G vacuum deposition, and
-50 times lighter than contemporary mylar) weighs 0.1 grams per square metre.
+50 times lighter than contemporary mylar) weighs 0.1 grams per square meter.
 The JumpSail for our standard ship would weigh 185 tons, plus probably 25 tons for monofilament cabling.
 Assuming highly efficient packing techniques, the Sail could probably displace